Jerusalem Fire

-On August 12, Cal Fire officials confirmed that the fire had merged with the Rocky Fire which was burning to the north.
-Officials stated that with the northern edge of the Jerusalem Fire now touching the southern edge of areas already burned by the Rocky Fire the two incidents had merged.
+On August 12, Cal Fire officials confirmed that the northern edge of Jerusalem Fire had come into contact with the southern areas of Rocky Fire, and that the two fires had merged.
 They added that while the incidents would now both be operated under a unified command, they would retain their own names, acreage counts and containment dates.

 By August 15, many of the evacuation orders had been lifted from the area but returning residents were warned to watch for down power lines that still could pose hazards.